NFTs are all the rage. But we already know that.

 In traditional gaming ecosystems, players are encouraged to unlock special features, buy in-game items and accessorize their virtual characters through marketplaces within the game.
 Recently, in-game random prizes in the form of Loot Boxes have become all the rage and this once obscure mechanism is now a money-making machine for developers.
 The only catch is that players don’t actually own any bit of their virtual collections, no matter how much time and money they’ve spent online; developers own the game (and everything inside it), while players own a license to use it.
 Basically, it’s pretty much like renting a house.
 That’s a disappointing realization for even the most loyal gamer.
 NFTs are quite literally changing the game by allowing players to access a new level of experience, where they can monetize both their time ('play to earn') and creativity.

 This is how it works: in NFT-based virtual economies, users can create and own avatars, skins, weapons, collectibles, land, etc. Since an NFT represents a unique item, this adds value to digital content and creates scarcity in the marketplace, where they can freely exchange products just like in real-life.
+This includes secondary markets, which are are important component of this emerging ecosystem.
 NFTs are a secure way of buying and selling virtual assets because players can verify the ownership and history of items every step of the way.

 Moreover, NFTs have an interoperability functionality - players can choose to use the in-game marketplace or potentially exchange their creations through third-party platforms.
 The sale of NFTs is now so profitable that some are making it their full-time job.
 Not blown away yet?
 The NFT millionaire club might soon be ruled by children.
 Yes, you read that right.
 Parents might never see child art the same ever again.